 Testing with Millennials

 It is a known fact that this generation embraces automation.
 There is no doubt that automation will cut costs, but only when combined with a strategy that supports the organization’s business model.
-Introducing automation isn’t just about finding defects faster, it is mainly to reduce the burden of manual testers and provide an opportunity to the testers to focus more on exploratory testing and usability testing.
+Introducing automation isn’t just about finding defects faster.
+It is mainly to reduce the burden of manual testers and provide an opportunity to the testers to focus more on exploratory testing.

-The reason why millennials would be amazing test engineers is for the sole reason that this generation is technology infused.
+Millennials are technology infused and that makes them brilliant test engineers.
 Millennials know what are the latest apps in the market as they might already be using some of it.
 (Example: Shopping apps, Banking apps, Messaging apps and many more).
 In the IT industry, especially with the agile-ish shops, millennials would encourage automation due to the following reasons:

 - Reduction in post-prod incidents